numpy/numpy/doc/source/user/troubleshooting-importerror.rst

 * Add additional version pins to the failing package to help ``pip`` resolve compatible versions of NumPy and the package.

-* Investigate how the packages got installed and why incompatibilities arose.

 Segfaults or crashes